A/N: Warning in this chapter for discussion of past abuse.

 Roman looked down at his arms.
 “Some of them.”

 Roman sat up and shifted onto his knees.
 He held his arms up so Gareth could see.
 “See these?”
 He pointed to the barely-noticeable circles of pink skin on his hands and forearms.
 “Chemical burns.
 Back in my day, schools weren’t as concerned with student safety as they are now.”

 “I’m sure it had nothing to do with recklessness on your part,” Gareth said, wondering how long ago ‘Roman’s day’ was.
 It couldn’t have been long.

 Roman laughed.
 “I wasn’t reckless.
 Curious, maybe.”
 He looked over his arms again.
 “I don’t remember how I got most of these, to be honest.”
 He lifted his undershirt and pointed at a long, jagged pink scar running along his side.
 “This one, though, is from the first time I tried to hunt on my own.
 I had to stitch this up with the supplies I managed to steal from the nearest village, so it never healed right.
 It actually got badly infected— not sure how it didn’t kill me.
+Come to think of it, this might be where my dislike of stitches came from.
+You really can’t blame me.
 This one—,” He pointed to a scar above his navel, “—Is from the time I got stabbed.”

 “You heard me.”

 Gareth pointed at the strange, round scar just above Roman’s heart.
 He’d noticed it a few times peeking out from above Roman’s shirt.
 It was the size of an orange, at least, getting darker as it approached the center.
 “What about that one?”

 Roman tugged up his shirt, smile falling.
 “That one’s a long story.”

 “Ah,” Gareth said awkwardly, and a silence fell between them.